Giuliano Mignini: Perugian investigation into Narducci's death

-Mignini deemed that an autopsy was necessary to investigate the cause of death, and, in summer 2002, also assisted by the Florence prosecutors, he had Narducci's body exhumed and examined.
-The exhumed body was Narducci's, the pathologist found evidence that the cause of death was not drowning but strangulation.
-Pathology professor Giovanni Pierucci had also examined the picture of the body that was taken on the pier in 1985, and believed that the decay of the cadaver in the photo appeared too advanced to be consistent with a permanence of only five days in the lake's water, and had recommended the unburial and examination of the body.
-Further discrepancies were further observed between the very good state of preservation of the exhumed body and the visible decay of the body photographed on the pier.
-Further analysis of the 1985 photographs of the lake cadaver by other experts, found that the body on the pier was also shorter than Narducci, had a different head shape, a dark skin complexion, and had a waist size not compatible with the trousers on Narducci's exhumed corpse.

-The prosecution concluded that a second body had been used to stage a drowing in the lake, as a cover up for the killing, and claimed to have sufficient evidence that the whole finding of the body at the lake had been a staging, performed at the time as part of a cover-up by state authorities, coordinated by the Provincial head of Police (Questore).
+Mignini asserted that a second body had been used to stage a drowning in the lake, as a cover up for the killing, and claimed to have sufficient evidence that the whole finding of the body at the lake had been a staging, performed at the time as part of a cover-up by state authorities, coordinated by the provincial head of police (questore).
+On 6 June 2002, he had Narducci's body exhumed and examined, but the exhumed body turned out to be Narducci's.
+Mignini asserted that the body had been switched twice, and the pathologist claimed to have found evidence that the cause of death was not drowning but strangulation due to a small, isolated fracture on the upper thyroid horn.

-Mignini alleged that Narducci had been involved in the murders of the Monster of Florence case, which, according to the findings of the Florence Prosecution, also involved a network of other people linked together by a secret society, and that he had been possibly killed on order of his father, Ugo Narducci, a member of a masonic lodge himself.
+Mignini alleged that Narducci had been involved in the murders of the Monster of Florence case, which, according to the theories of the Florence Prosecution, also involved a network of other people linked together by a secret society, and that he had been possibly killed on order of his father, Ugo Narducci, a member of a masonic lodge himself.
 The same father had masterminded the cover up.
 Mignini's theory involved a complicated conspiracy of 20 people, including government officials and law enforcement officers, who all concurred in covering up Narducci's cause of death.
 Mignini indicted 20 people and charged them with the concealment of Narducci's murder.
-The charges against them were dropped in 2010, partly due to expiration of statutory terms, but the judge found that the staging involving the bodies exchange had actually occurred.
-Narducci's family claim that he committed suicide by hanging, while the finding of his body may have been staged only to hide the detail to his mother.
+The charges against them were dropped in 2010, partly due to expiration of statutory terms.
+Narducci's family claim that he committed suicide after having been diagnosed with a serious disease while in the USA.